 (2) Facilities will give medication only with written permission from a parent or guardian, to be administered according to written directions from the prescribing physician.
 In the case of non-prescription medication, written instructions must be provided by the parent or guardian.
 For the purpose of this requirement (Paragraph (2) of Subsection C of 8.16.2.26 NMAC) only, non-prescription medications include sunscreen, insect repellent and diaper creams or other over the counter medications.
 With written authorization from the child's parent or guardian, sunscreen and insect repellant may be shared.
-Diaper cream shall not be shared.

 (3) A designated staff member will be responsible for giving medication to children.
 The designated staff member will ensure non-prescription and prescription medications have a label with the child's name and the date the medication was brought to the center.
-A center will keep non-prescription and prescription medication in the original container with written instructions, including the name of medication, the dosage, and the hours and dates the child should receive the medicine.
+A center will keep non-prescription and prescription medication, the dosage, and the hours and dates the child should receive the medicine.